Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

   will then need to check for the same pattern in the fully assembled message and print "TEST PASSED".

 vaconsumer-ChnlStats-001: Alters VAConsumer to set statisticFilter for testing ReactorChannelStatistics base on Filer READ, WRITE or PING.
-  And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
+  And testing reactor options to identify tokenServiceUrl.

+vaconsumer-ChnlStats-002: Alters VAConsumer to create 2 connections with 1 reactor, each connection requests login using different uname and passwd, in order to test ReactorChannelStatistic and sessionMgnt for 2 connections.
+And testing reactor options to identify tokenServiceUrl.

 vaconsumer-ChnlStats-003: Alters VAConsumer to set statisticFilter for testing ReactorChannelStatistics base on Filer READ, WRITE or PING.
-  And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
+  And testing reactor options to identify tokenServiceUrl.
   The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

-vaconsumer-ChnlStats-002: Alters VAConsumer to create 2 connections with 1 reactor, each connection requests login using different uname and passwd, in order to test ReactorChannelStatistic and sessionMgnt for 2 connections.
-And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.

 vaconsumer-ChnlStats-004: Alters VAConsumer to create 2 connections with 1 reactor, each connection requests login using different uname and passwd, in order to test ReactorChannelStatistic and sessionMgnt for 2 connections.
-And testing reactor options to identify tokenServiceUrl, serviceDiscoveryUrl.
+And testing reactor options to identify tokenServiceUrl.
   The new configuration parameters introduce in version 1.4.0 for reactor to test 'restRequestTimeout', 'tokenReissueRatio', 'reissueTokenAttemptLimit' and 'reissueTokenAttemptInterval'.

 vaconsumer-DebugFunctions-001:  Alter VAConsumer to show how to use rsslSetDebugFunctions